natandrade/Tutorial-Medical-Image-Registration/README.md

 1) Undergraduate thesis: A Practical Review on Medical Image Registration
 2) Slides Tutorial -> Part2

-# Do not forget to cite the article and this content! :wink:
+# Do not forget to cite the article and this content!:wink:

 #### For more information visit:
 #### Group for Innovation Based on Images and Signals (GIBIS): http://gibis.unifesp.br/